Sammy-spk/skills/README.md

         ↓
 Agent (or skill) routes the question
         ↓
-Skill queries iGPT against your connected email
+Skill queries iGPT against your connected email and Drive
         ↓
 iGPT returns structured findings (with evidence)
         ↓
 Claude renders the findings into readable markdown
 ```

-A plain-language question becomes the right query against your email, returns evidence-grounded structured findings, and gets rendered into a readable answer.
-You see the rendered answer in chat; integrators can also work with the structured output directly.
+A plain-language question becomes the right query against your indexed email and Drive, returns evidence-grounded structured findings, and gets rendered into a readable answer.
+You see the rendered answer in chat.
+Integrators can also work with the structured output directly.

 ---

 ## Privacy and data flow

-**Your email stays with iGPT.** The plugin doesn't pipe raw email to Claude.
-You connect your email account to iGPT through OAuth (read-only); iGPT processes the email on its side; only the structured findings — never the raw inbox — reach Claude.
+**Read-only OAuth.** iGPT uses read-only OAuth to index your connected email and documents for retrieval.
+The plugin never sends raw inbox contents to Claude or any other client.
+Claude receives structured findings and source references only.

-**OAuth, not credentials.** No API keys, passwords, or access tokens are ever shared with the plugin or pasted into chat.
+**No credentials in chat.** No API keys, passwords, or access tokens are ever shared with the plugin or pasted into chat.
 Authentication happens through a standard OAuth flow in the browser.

-**Read-only.** The iGPT MCP only reads from your connected email.
-The skills are designed for analysis and synthesis — they never send email on your behalf.
+**No outbound actions.** The iGPT MCP only reads from your connected email and Drive.
+The skills are designed for analysis and synthesis.
+They never send email or modify documents on your behalf.

 **Per-user authorization.** Each user installs and authorizes their own iGPT connection.
-Multi-user deployments preserve user-level access controls — no cross-user email leakage.
+Multi-user deployments preserve user-level access controls.
+No cross-user data exposure.

 **Sensitive content care.** Several plugins enforce additional rules at the skill and agent layer:

-- `igpt-recruiting`: candidate names handled as sensitive data; hiring manager performance described as patterns, not character judgments.
+- `igpt-recruiting`: candidate names handled as sensitive data.
+Hiring manager performance described as patterns, not character judgments.
-- `igpt-executive`: measured language for board / fundraising / settlement / compensation contexts; minimized raw quotation.
+- `igpt-executive`: measured language for board, fundraising, settlement, and compensation contexts.
+Minimized raw quotation.

 See each plugin's `README.md` for the full set of role-specific guardrails.
+See [`docs.igpt.ai`](https://docs.igpt.ai) for retention, encryption, and deletion details.

+---

+## FAQ

+### How is this different from a Gmail MCP server?

+A Gmail MCP gives an agent raw search and message-list access. iGPT gives the agent structured answers across threads, attachments, and Drive documents.
+What was decided, what is still open, what changed, who promised what.
+One API call replaces a multi-step retrieval pipeline.

+### Do I need to build a RAG pipeline for email?

+No. iGPT handles indexing, thread reconstruction, attachment parsing, deduplication, and per-user scoping as part of the API.
+Skills are direct API calls that return structured JSON.
+There is no vector store to maintain, no chunking to tune, no re-indexing schedule to manage.

+### Does iGPT store my email?

+iGPT uses read-only OAuth to index connected email and documents for retrieval.
+The plugin does not send raw inbox contents to Claude.
+Claude receives structured findings and source references only.
+See [`docs.igpt.ai`](https://docs.igpt.ai) for retention, encryption, and deletion details.

+### Can I use this with Cursor or Windsurf?

+Yes.
+The MCP at `https://mcp.igpt.ai/` works with Cursor v0.48+ via Streamable HTTP, with Windsurf, with Claude Desktop, and with any MCP-compatible client.
+The "Add to Cursor" button in the install table installs it in one click.

+### What happens to my data when multiple users install the same plugin?

+Each user authorizes their own iGPT connection.
+The `user` field in every API call scopes data per end-user.
+No cross-user email exposure, even when many users share the same plugin install.

+### Can I run iGPT skills against my own email without installing a plugin?

+Yes.
+Each `SKILL.md` documents its prompt template and output schema in plain text.
+The schemas are callable directly against the iGPT API at `https://api.igpt.ai`.
+See [`docs.igpt.ai`](https://docs.igpt.ai) for full endpoint reference.

+### Is this only for Claude?

+No. The skills format is portable.
+Skills work in Claude Code, Cowork, Cursor, Codex CLI, and other SKILL.md-aware coding agents.
+The MCP works with any MCP-compatible client.

+### What email providers and document sources are supported?

+Gmail and Outlook for email.
+Google Drive for documents.
+Email attachments are parsed natively (PDF, DOCX, XLSX, images via OCR).
+More providers and sources are on the roadmap.

+### How fast is iGPT?

+Median first-token latency around 3 seconds.
+Retrieval runs at query time over a near-real-time index, so new messages and documents are available without re-syncing.

+### Can I extend a skill for my own use case?

+Yes.
+Each plugin folder contains editable `SKILL.md` files.
+Modify variable defaults, search keywords, prompt templates, or output schemas in place.
+There is no build step.
+The skill is ready to use as soon as the file is saved.

+### Where can I report issues or request a new plugin?

+Open an issue on this repo, or email [hello@igpt.ai](mailto:hello@igpt.ai).
+Plugin requests with a specific role and three example questions are highest-signal.

 ---